United Way of New York City

 • Ability to deliver "culturally relevant, equity-focused services"

 Strategic Relationships: UWNYC positions itself as a convener of "government, private, and public partners."
-Building relationships with UWNYC staff at sector events, through government partnership channels, or via introductions from existing partner organizations may increase visibility.
+Building relationships with UWNYC staff at sector events, through government partnership channels, or via introductions from existing partner organisations may increase visibility.

 Decision Timeline

-Decision timelines vary significantly by program:
+Decision timelines vary significantly by programme:

 • Emergency response grants (EACN Fund): Rapid deployment during crises, with identification and funding happening within weeks